pecigonzalo/docker-machine-vmwareworkstation/README.md

 The latest version of `docker-machine-driver-vmwareworkstation` binary is available on the ["Releases"](https://github.com/pecigonzalo/docker-machine-vmwareworkstation/releases) page.

+Put the executable in the directory containing docker-machine.exe, or else add it to your $PATH.

 ## Usage
 Official documentation for Docker Machine [is available here](https://docs.docker.com/machine/).